Why you should invest in drones for real estate marketing

-Drones require expertise and, if you want to use one on your own, a lot of practice and clarification with neighbours and the company etc. All in all, although they may provide a unique viewpoint and new energy to your real estate presentation, they’re difficult to set up independently.
+Drones require expertise and, if you want to use one on your own, a lot of practice and clarification with neighbors and the company, etc. All in all, although they may provide a unique viewpoint and new energy to your real estate presentation, they’re difficult to set up independently.

 That said, remember the Wall Street Journal describes real estate marketing as having “2 seconds to grab the attention” of potential clients.

 Think Meero for all your aerial video and photography needs

 Meero has the answer to all your real estate photography needs.
 Wherever you are in the world, we can guarantee a photographer, video cameraman or drone pilot available nearby.

 We have a tried and tested international network of over 40,000 highly professional, experienced photographers and drone pilots.
 If you can’t afford the drone, practice time and clearance, we can organize an aerial shoot of the highest quality for you.

 You just have to choose the time, date and place, and Meero takes care of all the rest:

 Finds the cameraman or drone pilot in your local area wherever you are

 Edits the photos manually and using our one-of-a-kind AI algorithm

 And delivers the content back to you within 24 hours using our secure platform.